 In 2014, Saudi Arabia and the United Arab Emirates designated the Houthis as a terrorist organization.
 In July 2019, the Arab Parliament, the Arab League's legislative body, designated the Houthi movement as a terrorist organization and called upon the United Nations to follow suit.
 In 2021, the United States designated the Houthis as both a Foreign Terrorist Organization and a Specially Designated Global Terrorist.
-The Biden administration, however, has reversed these designations, while maintaining sanctions on Houthi leadership under Executive Order 13611.
+The Biden Administration, however, has reversed these designations, while maintaining sanctions on Houthi leadership under Executive Order 13611.
 However, in January 2022, President Biden indicated his administration is considering redesignating the Houthis under counterterrorism authorities after its attacks on the United Arab Emirates.
 The Emiratis have reportedly requested that the Biden administration put the Houthis back on the Foreign Terrorist Organizations list.
 This is a move Saudi Arabia would likely support as well.

-In December 2019, the US State Department designated Yemen's Houthi movement as an "Entity of Particular Concern" for violations against religious freedom based on recommendations by the US Commission on International Religious Freedom (USCIRF).
+In December 2019, the U.S. Department of State designated Yemen's Houthi movement as an "Entity of Particular Concern" for violations against religious freedom based on recommendations by the U.S. Commission on International Religious Freedom (USCIRF).
 The USCIRF had previously raised alarms over acts of persecution by the Houthis against Yemen's Bahai minority, blaming Iran for exporting religious intolerance to the Houthis.
-The designation would open the door for the US to impose human rights sanctions targeting the Houthis and its leadership.
+The designation would open the door for the U.S. to impose human rights sanctions targeting the Houthis and its leadership.

-Likewise, in December 2019, the US State Department offered a \$15 million reward for information leading to Abdul Reza Shahlai, an IRGC Quds Force operative based in Yemen.
-US Special Representative for Iran Brian Hook said: "[w]e remain gravely concerned by his presence in Yemen and potential role in providing advanced weaponry of the kind that we have interdicted to the Houthis."
-The next month, in January 2020, the Trump administration attempted to strike Shahlai, given his destabilizing role in Yemen.
+Likewise, in December 2019, the U.S. Department of State offered a \$15 million reward for information leading to Abdul Reza Shahlai, an IRGC Quds Force operative based in Yemen.
+U.S. Special Representative for Iran Brian Hook said: "[w]e remain gravely concerned by his presence in Yemen and potential role in providing advanced weaponry of the kind that we have interdicted to the Houthis."
+The next month, in January 2020, the Trump Administration attempted to strike Shahlai, given his destabilizing role in Yemen.
 Reports indicate this mission was unsuccessful.